Take a step to reduce your carbon footprint

 So thanks to our consumerist habits we are generating more waste than we can get rid of in an environmentally correct way.
 That is why Bata New Zealand has made a conscious effort to reduce waste generation through recycling and reusing PVC content in our gumboot production process.
 So by using recycled content not only do we reduce the amount of waste reaching landfill but we are also helping to reduce our carbon footprint as well.

 What is the PVC recycle program?

 The PVC Recycle program is an initiative of the Bata Shoe Company of New Zealand to help reduce worn PVC gumboots being disposed of into landfill.
-Bata’s aim is to re-process this waste into the raw materials to create brand new Bata PVC gumboots and help save the planet.
-Our main objective is to have zero used/worn PVC gumboots being disposed into landfill and to help our customers responsibly dispose of there used boots we are working to setup easy to use recycle disposal bins nation wide in collaboration with our current distributors.
+Bata’s aim is to re-process this waste into raw materials to create brand-new Bata PVC gumboots and help save the planet.
+Our main objective is to have zero used/worn PVC gumboots being disposed into landfill and to help our customers responsibly dispose of their used boots we are working to set up easy-to-use recycle disposal bins nationwide in collaboration with our current distributors.